SpineEventEngine/SpineEventEngine.github.io/docs/quickstart-java.md

     A real project would have these parts in separate modules or projects.
 We put it all together for the sake of simplicity.

-Now let's review the code in details, starting with how to add Spine to a Gradle project.
+Now, let's review the code in details, starting with how to add Spine to a Gradle project.

 ## Adding Spine to a Gradle project
 Let's open `build.gradle` from the root of the project.
 The simplest and recommended way for